Codex Patch Conflicts With Existing Code

 Each patch should touch at most 3 files.

-Smaller patches have smaller “blast radius” for conflicts and recover faster when something drifts.
+Smaller patches have a smaller blast radius and recover faster when something drifts under them.

 Prevention

-• Always demand full-hunk diffs from Codex; elided patches cause more conflicts than they save tokens
+• Always demand full-hunk patches with three real context lines; under-anchored patches cause more conflicts than they save tokens.

 Tags: #Codex #Coding agent #Troubleshooting #Debug #Patch conflicts